LetsFix/build.letsfix.net/sketch-notes/revenue.md

        + Conient for donator
    * Crowdfundng Campaigns:
      * For what?
-     * via Kcikstarter, Rally,org, IndiGogo, Crowdtilt
+     * via Kcikstarter, Rally.org, IndiGogo, Crowdtilt
    * Grants
      * Which?
        * Bloomberg?
-       * One I called for in MD?
+       * One I called in MD?
        * Gov't?